dginev/nnexus/MANUAL.md

  auto-linking (in turn concept-discovery and annotation).

 ### Persistence and Provenance
- Deserving no more than a passing note, the NNexus knowledge base can be store in any SQL backend that is supported by Perl's ```DBI``` library.
+ Deserving no more than a passing note, the NNexus knowledge base can be stored in any SQL backend that is supported by Perl's ```DBI``` library.

 ### Use in your own Perl Application
  The NNexus code now complies to the guidelines for writing Perl libraries, so besides having a convenient installation via: